kkinnebrew/clementine/README.md

 Depending on the features you choose to use, OrangeUI is dependent on the following libraries:

-* Log4js - for logging
-* Modernizr - for feature detection
 * jQuery - for AJAX and DOM Selectors
-* Socket.io - for real time data

 ## Documentation